What budget should you plan for a trip to Guadeloupe?

 - For large budgets: between €7,000 and €8,000

-Do you organize it yourself or with an agency?
+Should you organize the trip yourself or use an agency?

 As I did for French Polynesia when we lived there, I’m going to look for information about travel agencies that offer trips to Guadeloupe.
 The initial research I’ve done shows that it could be an interesting case to consider.

-Indeed, I’m going to try to find a good local contact to recommend to you in the long run.
+I’ll try to find a reliable local contact that I can eventually recommend.
 If you are a travel agent and are interested in this topic, don’t hesitate to get in touch with us.

 - Budget for 1 week/person with car hire: €1,200 (excluding flights and meals), which can quickly rise to €2,200-2,500 in the high season, given the recent price of flights.